-Are you wondering if bankruptcy is right for you?
+Are you wondering if filing bankruptcy is right for you?
 What is holding you back from talking to a bankruptcy lawyer near you?
 Ascend can help you locate a bankruptcy attorney to provide a free bankruptcy consultation.
 During your bankruptcy consultation, you learn more about the bankruptcy process and how filing bankruptcy can get rid of debts you cannot pay.
-It is free of charge, and you are under no obligation to hire the attorney, so what do you have to lose?
+It is free of charge, and you are under no obligation to hire an attorney.
+So what do you have to lose?

 During your free bankruptcy consultation, the lawyer asks you several questions to help him understand your financial situation.
 He asks about your current income, expenses, debts, and assets.

-Therefore, it can help to have a current pay stub, your current tax return, and a list of your expenses and bills handy during the bankruptcy consultation.
+Therefore, it can help to have a current pay stub, current tax return, and a list of your expenses/bills handy during the bankruptcy consultation.
 In some cases, if the attorney is local, you may meet with the attorney in his office for a free consultation.
 If so, bring copies of the above information with you to make the meeting more productive and informative for you.

-The consultation is also a time for you to ask the attorney questions about bankruptcy or the bankruptcy process.
+Yes, the consultation is also a time for you to ask the attorney questions about bankruptcy or the bankruptcy process.
 It can be helpful to write down your questions before the meeting or telephone call.
-Leave yourself room to make notes as the attorney answers the questions and explains your options for getting out of debt.
+Leave yourself room to make notes as the attorney answers questions and explains your options for getting out of debt.

 Ascend can help you get a head start on the information you need to provide to a bankruptcy lawyer during a free bankruptcy consultation.
 You can use our free bankruptcy calculators to explore the information that a bankruptcy attorney is likely to ask you during a consultation.